-EDU 520 Current Issues Seminar (1-2)
+EDU 520 Current Issues Seminar (2)

 Investigation of current problems and topics relative to research in curriculum and instruction as well as an introduction to the graduate programs in education.
 Recommended as the first course in the program.
-Cross-listed with KIN 520.

 EDU 521 Theories of Learning and Teaching (3)